 New data from the American Cancer Society concerning racial disparities in breast cancer highlight the need to continue working toward closing this gap.
 Despite the fact that incidence rates have remained relatively stable since the early 2000s, the disparity in breast cancer incidence between black and white women has widened over that time (though it has remained stable in recent years).
 While black women have a slightly lower incidence of breast cancer, they have the highest breast cancer mortality rate of any race—a rate 40 percent higher than the rate seen in white women.
 Among women under 50, the disparity is even greater: The mortality rate among black women is double that of white women.
 It is clear that the advances in treatment that have dramatically reduced breast cancer mortality have not equally benefitted all groups.

 What accounts for the disparity?

 The gap in breast cancer incidence and outcome among black women is complex and multifactorial.
 Social, economic, and behavioral factors may partially account for the disparity.
 Black women are more likely to have diabetes, heart disease, and obesity, and are less likely to breastfeed after childbirth—all of which are risk factors for breast cancer.
 They are also more likely than white women to have inadequate health insurance or access to health care facilities, which may affect access to screening, follow-up care, and completion of therapy.
-Finally, black women are also more likely to live in stressful environments and feel the need to be strong, which may influence their decision to seek medical care.
 Through continued research, it is becoming increasingly clear that biology also plays a role.
-Black women are about twice as likely as white women to be diagnosed with more aggressive forms of tumors, such as triple negative breast cancer (TNBC), and they are often diagnosed at more advanced stages.
+Black women are about twice as likely as white women to be diagnosed with more aggressive forms of tumors, such as triple-negative breast cancer (TNBC), and they are often diagnosed at more advanced stages.